ahan-halder/travelPlanner/README.md

 # Travel Planner

 This is the DSA Project for CS202M.
-The following steps will heplp you run the website locally This project is a React-based Travel Planner web application that uses OpenStreetMap for map functionalities and employs Dijkstra's algorithm to calculate the optimal path between multiple points on the map.
+The following steps will help you run the website locally.
+This project is a React-based Travel Planner web application that uses OpenStreetMap for map functionalities and employs Dijkstra's algorithm to calculate the optimal path between multiple points on the map.

 ## Features